 I’ll update this post periodically, adding a few new #EduGIFs at a time.
 If you subscribe to my newsletter, you’ll know when new #EduGIFs are added.

-When my friend Dave Ternent and I started teaching a middle school STEM course back in 2012, one of the first tools for the course we selected was SketchUp.
+When my friend Dave Ternent and I started teaching a middle school STEM course back in 2012, one of the first tools that we selected for the course was SketchUp.

 SketchUp is a free 3D modeling computer program made by Trimble and, for a while, owned by Google.
 It was the perfect introduction to 3D-modeling, architecture and engineering for middle schoolers: powerful, but relatively easy to learn.